 As time progresses and the leader hasn’t been caught, they should speed up and make the moves more challenging.

-Team Building Activities With Props Necessary
+Team Building Activities: Props Necessary

-Purpose: Creative Problem Solving, Communication and Trust
+2) Name of the Game: Mine Field | Duration: 15-30 minutes | Purpose: Creative Problem Solving, Communication and Trust

 Description: If your team is working on trust, this is the team building activity for you.
 First, find an area that has enough open space to make your “mine field”.
 Set up your “mines” with objects such as cones, bowling pins, foam noodles, etc. Then have your team break into groups of two.
 Try to be strategic when coupling the groups so they can get the most out of the exercise.
 For example, if there are two members of the group that frequently butt heads, pair them up to have them work on their professional relationship and communication.
 One team member will be blindfolded (or simply close their eyes) while they maneuver through the course, while the other stands outside of the mine field and vocally directs the blindfolded teammate to the other side, without hitting any of the mines.
 When they have completed the challenge, switch roles so each person can have a chance to direct and be blindfolded.